kbecker0619/cwsw_arch_test/doc/README.md

 # Documentation

+This repo is the "integration project" for the CWSW Arch component.

-This folder is the container for the documentation for the components found in this repository (some as GIT submodules)
+This folder is the container for documentation related to this integration project.